restkit-tutorials/restkit-tutorials.github.io/_posts/2013-12-21-code-organization-in-restkit-based-app.markdown

 @end
 {% endhighlight %}

 Have an opinion?
-Shoot an email, send a message or tweet.
+Post a comment, send a message or tweet.